SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

     #include "silabs_dgcert_ca.pem.h"
     ```

-  - If X509 authentication is to be used, three certificates (CA certificate, device certificate, and the private key certificate) are required for the authentication process and three certificates have to be loaded into the SiWx91x module.
-The CA certificate is provided in the SDK, but the device certificate and the private key certificates have to be generated, converted to linear array format and loaded into the module.
-Refer to [Register IoT Deivice with X.509 Authenticated Device with IoT Hub](#132---register-iot-deivice-with-x509-authenticated-device-with-iot-hub) regarding the process of generating, converting the certificates to linear array format, and loading into the module.
+  - If X509 authentication is to be used, three certificates (CA certificate, device certificate, and the private key certificate) are required for the authentication process and these certificates have to be loaded into the SiWx91x module.
+The CA certificate is provided in the SDK, but the device certificate and the private key certificates have to be generated, converted to linear array format, and loaded into the module.
+Refer to [Register IoT Deivice with X.509 Authenticated Device with IoT Hub](#132---register-iot-deivice-with-x509-authenticated-device-with-iot-hub) regarding the process of generating the certificates, converting the certificates to linear array format, and loading into the module.

     ```c
     // Certificate includes